Maldivian cuisine: Fish

-Starchy items
+Starches

-These are starches such as rice, which is eaten boiled or ground into flour, or tubers such as taro (ala), sweet potato (kattala), and cassava (dandialuvi), as well as fruits like breadfruit (bambukeyo) or screwpine (kashikeyo).
+Popular starches are rice, which is eaten boiled or ground into flour, tubers such as taro (ala), sweet potato (kattala), and cassava (dandialuvi), as well as fruits like breadfruit (bambukeyo) or screwpine (kashikeyo).
 Tubers and breadfruit are eaten boiled.
 The screwpine fruit is mostly eaten raw after having been cut into thin slices.

 Curries

 The most important curry in the cuisine of the Maldives is cooked with diced fresh tuna and is known as mas riha.

 Kukulhu riha (chicken curry) is cooked with a different mixture of spices.

-Vegetable curries in the Maldives include those that use bashi (eggplant), tora (Luffa aegyptiaca), barabō (pumpkin), chichanda (Trichosanthes cucumerina) and muranga (Moringa oleifera), as well as green unripe bananas and certain leaves as their main ingredients.
-Pieces of Maldive fish are normally added to give the vegetable curry a certain flavor.
+Vegetable curries in the Maldives include those that use bashi (eggplant), tora (Luffa aegyptiaca), barabō (pumpkin), chichanda (Trichosanthes cucumerina) and muranga faiy (moringa leaves), as well as green unripe bananas and certain leaves as their main ingredients.
+Pieces of Maldives fish are normally added to give the vegetable curry a certain flavor.
 Curries are usually eaten with steamed rice or with roshi.